-The Texas Ratio for Blue Hills Bank decreased dramatically from 1.19% as of September 30, 2012 to 0.72% as of September 30, 2013, resulting in a positive change of 39.38%.This indicates that the balance sheet and financial strength for Blue Hills Bank has improved dramatically in recent periods.
+The Texas Ratio for Blue Hills Bank decreased slightly from 1.32% as of December 31, 2012 to 1.06% as of December 31, 2013, resulting in a positive change of 19.46%.This indicates that the balance sheet and financial strength for Blue Hills Bank has improved slightly in recent periods.

 |FDIC Certificate #||90160|